bloominstituteoftechnology/Secret-Gists/README.md

 We will build our application using Express.
 The first step will be to register a new OAuth token.
 [Do so from the GitHub webpage](https://github.com/settings/tokens) - you should set it to have permission to create gists.
+[Done]

 You will then see a page with a personal access token that will only ever display once - copy it somewhere safe, and treat it as a password!
 That it,